 The reality is that people search like crazy.
-If you’re the one coming up on the SERP, then they’ll see your brand name over and over again.
+If you’re the one coming up on the SERP, then they see your brand name repeatedly.

-Ideally, then, when they click-through to your content, your website and the content itself will continually impress them.
+Ideally, then, once they click through to your website and the content itself continues to impress them.

 For instance, I went ahead and clicked on the HubSpot result to see what their blog post looked like.

 It seems like they thought of everything.
 They offer free blog post templates and even a reading time estimate.

 Both of those details help to flatter the person who arrives on the page.

 After all, the last thing you want is to gain a great SERP position and then lose that position because of a high bounce rate.